By David Joel Miller.

 How fast do you have to drive to reach Serenity?

-The advertisers’ version of contentment and happiness is a car, preferably a convertible, and a supper model of your preferred sex, driving down the highway going as fast as you can.
+The advertisers’ version of contentment and happiness is a car, preferably a convertible, and a super model of your preferred sex, driving down the highway going as fast as you can.
 Despite repeated efforts, most of us find no matter how fast we go we never make it to happiness or contentment.

 We don’t start to look for positive emotions like contentment, serenity or happiness until we are overwhelmed by all those negative emotions.
 Swamped with anger and disappointment we realize we can’t run or drive fast enough to reach contentment.